christopher-black/chi-git-examples/README.md

 // when you're done with the feature git push -u origin feature-task1

-// pull any changes from master git pull origin master
+// pull any changes from develop git pull origin develop
-// merge master into your feature-task1 branch git merge --no-ff master
+// merge develop into your feature-task1 branch git merge --no-ff develop

 // resolve conflicts, if any
 // this may require git add & git commit

-// switch back to master and merge changes git checkout master git merge --no-ff feature-task1 git push -u origin master
+// switch back to develop and merge changes git checkout develop git merge --no-ff feature-task1 git push -u origin develop

 // delete old branches
 // ONLY after they have been merged